Training Leaders in Biomedical Research

 - Biomedical Sciences

-- Option in Biochemistry & Molecular Genetics
+- Option in Biochemistry, Genetics and Genomics

 - Option in Translational Therapeutics

-- Option in Virology & Immunology
+- Option in Virology and Immunology

 The program offers extensive flexibility to tailor curriculum and dissertation research to each individual student’s interests.